Because of You (1952 film): Production

 In October 1951 Universal bought a story written originally for the screen: Magic Lady by Thelma Robinson and George Haight.

 In March 1952 Universal announced the film would star Loretta Young and be based on a script by Ketti Frings, produced by Albert Cohen and directed by Joseph Pevney.
 The last time Young worked at Universal was in Ladies Courageous (1943).
 Later that month Jeff Chandler joined the film as Young's co star.
 It was Chandler's first romantic role.

 Filming started on April 15, 1952.

 Loretta Young said she found Jeff Chandler very attractive and he told her that he was falling in love with her.
 She further stated that the relationship never progressed beyond hand-holding outside their love scenes, "but I think until he died, we both felt it.
 If I'd see him on the street I'd walk the other way because I didn't want to spark anything."

 In July the title was changed from Magic City to Because of You.

 Music

 The title song, "Because of You", was Tony Bennett's first hit recording, reaching #1 in 1951 and becoming one of his many signature songs.

 Reception

 Critical

-The new York Times said "the acting and the direction are as soggy as the script."
+The New York Times said "The acting and direction are as soggy and artless as is the script, and the whole picture has the torpid limpness of movie drama on the lowest mental plane."